Eva Ritvo: Author

 Ritvo has written and lectured extensively in the US and internationally on the science and meaning of kindness, on beauty, and on women's empowerment issues.
 Ritvo has written book chapters and articles on topics that include body dysmorphic disorder, managing patient expectations, and handling difficult patients.
 She is the co-author of the best-selling self-help book "The Beauty Prescription" (McGraw-Hill, 2008).
 She is the lead author of "The Concise Guide to Marriage and Family Therapy" (American Psychiatric Pub.,2002) and has written the chapters on family and couples therapy for leading psychiatric textbooks.
 Ritvo is the author of "Bekindr: The Transformative Power of Kindness" (Momosa Publishing, 2017,2018).

 Causes

 At the Miller School of Medicine, Ritvo initiated the Margaret Ann Aitcheson Humanitarian Award named in honor of Tipper Gore's mother and first recipient.
 The award honors those who have made an outstanding contribution in the field of mental health.
-Ritvo is an active member of the Board of the United Cerebral Palsy Foundation and has been recognized as the UCP Volunteer of the Year.
+Ritvo is a member of the Board of United Community Options (formerly United Cerebral Palsy of South Florida).
 Ritvo hosts the Annual Marissa Nestor Tennis Invitational to raise funds for the organization as well as assisting in numerous other events throughout the year.